alonso-m/bitbucket-arm-docker/README.md

 ## Host Directory Approach

-Instead of using a separate data volume container you can instead mount a host directory as a [data volume](https://docs.docker.com/userguide/dockervolumes/#mount-a-host-directory-as-a-data-volume):
+Instead of using a separate data volume container you can mount a host directory as a [data volume](https://docs.docker.com/userguide/dockervolumes/#mount-a-host-directory-as-a-data-volume):

 Set permissions for data directory: